 This can be very painful and can create a bunch of food allergies all at once because undigested food particles leaking out of the GI tract and into the blood stream.
 This can actually stem from a vitamin C deficiency, which controls collagen formation.
 This can be from not consuming the recommended 7-10 cups of veggies daily, or from just taking ascorbic acid.
 Ascorbic acid is only the outermost layer of the whole, naturally found vitamin C complex.
 Vitamin C actually consists of 4 components: P factors (bioflavonoids) which is the most important factor for leaky gut, J factors (protecting against pneumonia), copper, and vitamin K. The best solutions are natural solutions; high vitamin C foods and bone broths specifically formulated with a natural vitamin C complex.
 If your diet is not deficient in vitamin C, it could be that you have absorptive issues from underlying insulin resistance, which depletes vitamin C. If even this is not the root cause, smoking might be another possibility.
 For each cigarette, one depletes roughly 25 grams of vitamin C. There are many other causes of leaky gut.

 Read the blog on Leaky Gut!!
 It's worth it.

 5) Genetic Mutations

-Certain genes regulate vitamin B & D. The MTHFR mutation regulates methylation of B vitamins, and VDR mutation regulates vitamin D. It turns out that B & D allow the healthy gut microbes to cultivate.
-Without them, we can remain in a constant uphill battle with indigestion & even insomnia.
+Certain genes regulate vitamin B and D. The MTHFR mutation regulates methylation of B vitamins, and VDR mutation regulates vitamin D. It turns out that B and D allow the healthy gut microbes to cultivate.
+Without them, we can remain in a constant uphill battle with indigestion and even insomnia.
 There can also be a mutation involving the colonization of a particular strand.
 This is the FUT2 mutation which impedes fucosyllactose AND is also linked to leaky gut.

-Don’t dismiss the importance of any of these factors,
+Don’t underestimate the importance of any of these factors,

 especially stress which decreases digestive power.